amunn/msu-thesis/README.md

 `<local texmf>/doc/latex/msu-thesis`

+Alternatively, you can simply put a copy of `msu-thesis.cls` in the same folder as your thesis source file.

 The samples folder contains two thesis test-files and a template.

+## Overleaf users

+If you are using Overleaf, you should upload a copy of `msu-thesis.cls` to your project.
+It *must* have exactly this name to be found.
+Click on the Menu icon and make sure to choose the latest version of TeX Live for compilation.

 This package may be distributed and/or modified under the conditions of the LaTeX Project Public License, either version 1.3 of this license or